Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Scenic Columbia River Gorge Waterfalls, Oregon

-Visitors who are up for a longer and more strenuous Columbia River Gorge hike can continue on past Lemmons Viewpoint to Fairy Falls.
+Those who are up for a more strenuous hike can continue on past on to Fairy Falls.
+From there, trails break off and loop around the mountain – including a route to Multnomah Falls.

-From Fairy Falls, trails break off and loop around the mountain – including a route to Multnomah Falls.
-The moderate Multnomah-Wahkeena Loop Hike is a total of 4.9 miles and has an elevation gain of 1600 feet.
+The moderate Multnomah-Wahkeena Loop Hike is 4.9 miles long and has an elevation gain of 1600 feet.

-Wahkeena Falls Amenities
+Wahkeena Falls Access and Amenities

 #4 Multnomah Falls